gregg127/anton/docs/docs/04_persistance.md

           persistentVolumeClaim:
             claimName: nginx-local-volume-pvc
 ```
-1. verify that the PVC works by opening nginx's pod shell, creating file in mounted directory, restarting machines and checking if file persisted.
+5. Verify that the PVC works by opening the nginx pod shell, creating a file in the mounted directory, restarting the machines, and checking if the file persisted.

 !!! warning
-    Remember that this storage is not replicated and bound to a node.
+    Remember that this storage isn't replicated and is bound to a specific node.

 ---